Vaeki-on-Git/WH40k-Gladius-Worthy-AI/README.md

-On Windows, place an uncompressed copy of the ".\Worthy AI\" directory and subdirectories into your Mods directory into:
+On Windows, place an uncompressed copy of the ".\Worthy AI\" directory and subdirectories into your Mods directory:
 .\Documents\Proxy Studios\Gladius\Mods

 Enjoy!